 There are many great resources out there to inspire students about a range of careers.
 However, there are at least a couple of million people in this country doing well-paid, interesting and valuable jobs that too many young-people never get to hear about.
 Technicians work on everything from software development to medical research, and their jobs are ideal for people who are inquisitive, practical and great problem-solvers.
 Technical education pathways like apprenticeships or the upcoming T-levels are ideal routes to becoming a technician – read more below to find out what you should tell your students about technician careers.

-We've developed a new interactive way for young people to explore the full range of technician careers.
+We've developed an interactive way for young people to explore the full range of technician careers.

 Inspire students with real-life technician stories.
 Downloadable versions are available for use in class or in career sessions.

 We regularly post articles, stories, and employer profiles to provide you with even further inspiration and materials.